danja/transmissions/docs/postcraft/content-raw/prompts/github-list.md

  ```

 After you have finished all these, re-read the high level Goal and taking each of your derived subgoals in turn, review your code to ensure that it fulfils the requirements.
+Show me the full source of the implementations.

 ---